uARM-Palm/uARM/README.md

     ./uARM -r TX.NOR.bin -n TX.NAND.bin                   # Boot T|X
     ./uARM -r TE2.NOR.bin -n TE2.NAND.bin -s sdcard.img   # Boot T|E with an sd card
 ```

+ The black area of the window is the simulated silkscreen of the device that is being emulated.

 ### Tested images
 ```